 When it comes to my complaints about the show I’ve already talked about, there’s not a lot to talk about.
 If anything has been consistent across my two watches, it’s that I don’t like the editing around the commercial breaks.
 It always feels like the break is one second two early.
 It’s weird, but I wouldn’t be surprised if it’s just a Hulu thing.

 That said, I can easily see the reasons why people wouldn’t like FLCL.
-First and foremost, I can see some people finding the sexual content off-putting, and that’s on top of the typical fanservicey outfits the school age girls wear.
-In particular, the way Mamimi and Haruko act around Naota can often be straight-up sexual harassment.
+First and foremost, I can see some people finding the sexual content off-putting, and that’s on top of the typical fanservicey outfits the school-age girls wear.
+In particular, the way Mamimi and Haruko act around Naota is often straight-up sexual harassment.
 On the one hand, Mamimi is unhealthily sublimating her sexual frustration onto Naota because he’s Tasuku’s brother despite him being 12.
 On the other hand, Haruko essentially stalks Naota and constantly antagonizes him in a flirtatious manner.
 Plus, over time it becomes clear Haruko is manipulating Naota out of some ulterior motive.

 It helps that the show doesn’t portray this as positive.
 Funny sometimes, but at its core rather fucked up.
 For one, the love interest that nominally wins, in the end, is Ninamori.
 In particular, she’s the one who has the healthiest relationship with Naota and treats him as an actual person.
 That doesn’t change the fact seeing it can be too squicky for people.
 And you know what, I don’t blame them.